krish-rm/quant-trading-basics/README.md

 - **R:** A language specifically designed for statistical computing, used for time series forecasting and data visualization.
 - **MATLAB:** Used for advanced numerical computing and financial algorithm development.

-## Skills Required to be a Quant Trader
+## Skills required to be a Quant Trader
 Becoming a successful quant trader requires a diverse set of technical, analytical, and financial skills:

 - **Mathematics and Statistics** - Advanced knowledge in areas like probability theory, calculus, and linear algebra.